darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 _Remember that a tag set up as a category is never exported._

 ## tips

-To prevent exporting a specific metadata, add it to the list and let the formula empty.
+- To prevent a specific metadata field from being exported, add it to the list and leave the formula empty.
-To force exporting a specific exif metadata even if exif data are disabled, add it to the list and enter `=` into the formula.
+- To force a specific exif metadata field to be exported when exif export is disabled, add it to the list and enter `=` into the formula.

 ## examples